IST718BigDataAnalytics/ProjectCode/README.md

-# About Project : Resurgence of NYC Yellow Cabs
+# About Project : Fare and Duration Prediction for NYC Yellow Cabs

 - This Project is for course IST 718: Big Data Analytics @ Syracuse University
 - Professor: Daniel Acuna <deacuna@syr.edu>